spham395/05-Python-Programming/chapter2/tuples.md

 # Buffer \(memoryview\)

 Buffer \(memoryview\) is useful if you don’t want to or can’t hold multiple copies of data in memory.
+It can also be lightening fast since it's not copying the data.
 Buffer \(or memoryview\) essentially expose \(by reference\) raw byte arrays to other Python objects.
 That means the argument passed must be in bytes \(ints representing bytes\).

 ```py
 # Python 2